dakling/jax-spectral-dns/README.md

 ```
 mypy tests/test_project.py
 ```
 for the test suite.
-The `mypy` configuration file, which determines the level of strictness, is also part of the repository (`mypy.ini`).
+The [`mypy` configuration file](./mypy.ini), which determines the level of strictness, is also part of the repository.

 ### Code formatting

 Code autoformatting is implemented using black and pre-commit.
-The configuration for pre-commit and black is in `./.pre-commit.yaml` To enable formatting being run automatically upon a commit, run
+The configuration for pre-commit and black is in [`.pre-commit.yaml`](./.pre-commit.yaml) To enable formatting being run automatically upon a commit, run
 ```
 pre-commit install